Have your say!

 The Bathurst Caribou Range Plan Working Group is doing community and decision-maker engagement on options prior to developing a draft range plan.
 Discussion documents have been produced to guide engagement.

 Barren-ground caribou are the most abundant subspecies of caribou found in the Northwest Territories (NWT).
 Various herds range over the taiga forests and tundra of the NWT mainland.

-Many people rely on caribou as a food source and caribou hides are still traditionally tanned and made into clothing such as jackets, gloves and footwear.
+Many people rely on caribou as a food source, and caribou hides are still traditionally tanned and made into clothing such as jackets, gloves and footwear.

-ENR tracks the movements of barren-ground caribou cows using satellite collars.
+The Government of the Northwest Territories (GNWT) tracks the movements of barren-ground caribou cows using satellite collars.

-Co-management processes, established under land claim agreements in the Inuvialuit, Gwich'in, Sahtu and Tlicho settlement areas, provide direction and advice to governments on management of caribou and habitat using traditional and scientific knowledge.
+Co-management processes, established under land claim agreements in the Inuvialuit, Gwich'in, Sahtu and Tlicho settlement areas provide direction and advice to governments on management of caribou and habitat using traditional and scientific knowledge.

 Some NWT barren-ground caribou herds are shared with neighbouring jurisdictions.